ln613/no-redux/docs/array.md

 },
 ```

-Then call the setPath function with payload and params:
+Then call the setRate function with payload and params:

 ```js
 this.props.setRate(88, { id: 5, name: 'Bad' });